Bear Lodge Project

 |Contained TREO Kg |

-Rare Element Resources Ltd (NYSE MKT: REE and TSX: RES) is a publicly traded company having 100% interest in the Bear Lodge property.
+Rare Element Resources Ltd (OTCQB: REEMF) is a publicly traded company having 100% interest in the Bear Lodge property.
+Mineral resources were estimated by Alan C. Noble, P.E. of Ore Reserves Engineering (O.R.E.), an independent Qualified Person as defined by NI 43-101.